gokulgithub21/gokulgithub21/README.md

 ### 👨‍💻 About Me

-I am a passionate developer focused on building intuitive and efficient applications.
+Passionate Software Developer focused on building intuitive, efficient, and scalable applications.
-I enjoy tackling challenges and continuously learning new technologies.
+Enjoys solving complex problems and continuously learning new technologies to improve development practices.
-My goal is to write clean, high-performance code by strengthening my understanding of **Data Structures and Algorithms**.
+Driven by the goal of writing clean, high-performance code while strengthening expertise in Data Structures, Algorithms, and System Design.
 ---

 ### 🚀 My Current Focus